Hello y Hola

 When you are contemplating a divorce in Arizona, and you own a house with your spouse you need to make some decisions about the house before you ever file for divorce.

 At least this is the easy way!

 How do I know this?
 I have lived it!
 I have been in your shoes!
-I can share many real-life experience on the matter.

 My professional expertise will be very helpful to anyone who is seeking a divorce and who owns a house with their soon to be ex-partner.
 My information is best suited for those who are not contesting the divorce.

 Through my Pre-Divorce consultation, I will explain in detail how to avoid expensive and long-lasting pitfalls with the marital home and answer questions you have regarding the home.

 I can help you avoid expensive mistakes, help protect your credit scores, and help you preserve your future home-ownership eligibility.

 You Should Know I Do Not Take Sides!

 My services are focused on the protection of both parties while keeping your future home-ownership capabilities in mind.

 Later, if you decide that selling the marital home is the best choice for you and your family, and if you found my information helpful, I hope you’ll consider me to be the listing real estate agent for the sale of the home.